 Official communications from the University are sent via electronic mail (email) to each student's CNetID@uchicago.edu email account.
-Students are responsible for reading email sent to this official address, either by checking their University account regularly, or by forwarding email from the official address to another address.
-If a student chooses to read official email by forwarding that email to a different account, the student is responsible for setting up and maintaining the forwarding address.
-Resources for claiming a University email account and getting started with technology reside on the web at http://itservices.uchicago.edu/welcome/students/.
-To establish an email forwarding address, please visit http://itservices.uchicago.edu/email/.
+Students are responsible for reading email sent to this official address.
+For information about email and forwarding options, please visit itservices.uchicago.edu/email/.